togakangaroo/togakangaroo.github.io/_posts/2017-08-03-on-this-in-javascript.md

 Got your guesses in?
 Ok.

 The first error is due to in `this.names.map( this._renderListItemName )` but confusingly throws an error elsewhere entirely!
 Remember that `_renderListItemName` is a function - and we are giving it to `.map()` to call at will.
 We are at the mercy of `.map()` to call it *correctly* in a way that passes the `this` parameter properly - and `.map()` simply has no idea that its supposed to do that.
-Nor - if you think of how `.map()` might be implemented - does it even have a reference to our App class instance to bind it wanted to.
+Nor - if you think of how `.map()` might be implemented - does it even have a reference to our App class instance to bind if it wanted to.

 So when the `.map()` function calls `_renderListItemName`...well it makes its best available move and sets `this` as `undefined`.
 And thats why we get our error here `li.addEventListener( 'click', this._logClick );` - we're in effect trying to take the `_logClick` property of `undefined`.

 The solution?
-Well the most straightforward one is to wrap the whole thing in a function (arrow or otherwise) so we can make sure that dot-and-invoke sets the `this` parameter properly
+Well the most straightforward one is to wrap the whole thing in an arrow function so we can make sure that dot-and-invoke sets the `this` parameter properly

 ```js
 this.names